ALMS Reading Guide

 Extensive reading means using any or all of these strategies depending on your interests and needs.

 You cannot read meaningfully unless you know the meaning of words.
-However, it is often unnecessary to understand all the words in a text in order to get the main points or to understand the text as a whole.
+However, it is often unnecessary to know all the words in a text in order to understand the main points.
 An essential reading skill is the ability to infer or deduce the meaning of words from their place and function in the sentence, or from the context.
 It is often enough to guess the general meaning (e.g., negative or positive).
-Obviously, if you cannot understand a key phrase or sentence, it is then necessary to use a dictionary.
+Of course, if you cannot understand a key phrase or sentence, it is then necessary to use a dictionary.

-Certain words and phrases, which we could call “signposts”, also signal the meaning of a text.
+To further aid your understanding, be aware that certain words and phrases called signposts or linking words, also signal the meaning of a text.
 The writer uses them to organize the text and to make his or her points clear.
-They are called link words or semantic markers, and may be used:
+Signposts may be used in the following way:

 – for listing: firstly, in the first place, secondly, thirdly; my next point is, last, finally, in the end